Eastern Africa Power Pool: History

 Other such linkages are the Bujagali–Tororo–Lessos High Voltage Power Line, between Uganda and Kenya, the Isinya–Singida High Voltage Power Line, between Kenya and Tanzania, the Kawanda–Birembo High Voltage Power Line, between Uganda and Rwanda, the Nkenda–Mpondwe–Beni High Voltage Power Line, between Uganda and the Democratic Republic of the Congo. and the Karuma–Juba High Voltage Power Line between Uganda and South Sudan.
 In 2022, construction work began on the Kigoma–Butare–Ngozi–Gitega High Voltage Power Line to connect the electricity grid of Rwanda and Burundi.

 Pool capacity

 The table below, outlines the installed capacity, peak demand and the excess capacity or deficit for each of the eleven countries in the Eastern Africa Power Pool, as of June 2019.

 Member utility companies

 The member countries of the Eastern Africa Power Pool and their respective electricity utility companies are listed in the table below.

 Transactions

 Some of the transactions among EAPP member states include the following: In July 2022, Kenya signed a 25-year power purchase agreement with Ethiopia, where the latter will sell 200 MW of electric power to the former starting 1 November 2022 for the first three years.
 Thereafter the amount sold will increase to 400 MW for the remaining 22 year of the contract.

+Independent Regulatory Board

+The Independent Regulatory Board (IRB) is an organ of EAPP.
+The IRB is mandated to establish, monitor and coordinate trade in electricity between the member countries of the EAPP.

+Previously hosted at the EAPP in Addis Ababa, Ethiopia, the IRB was given more autonomy in 2012 and was allowed to exercise its independence.
+In May 2023, the Cabinet of Uganda approved hosting the headquarters of the IRB of the EAPP and granted it diplomatic status.
+The ERA of Uganda offered premises in Kampala for the IRB to rent.

+In December 2023, the African Development Bank approved a loan of US$5.4 million to equip the new headquarters.
+The World Bank also named the consultant to design the trading platform.